dakeshi/theswiftbook/chapters/functions.md

 Therefore, we should encapsulate our shared task into a function or series of functions that can be placed inside a [structure](structures.md) or a [class](classes.md).

 A function is made out of line(s) of code and it knows how to deal with a specific task.
-Usually, a function has a name, unless it is passed to another function as an argument, in which case the receiving function assigns a name to it ([see here](functions_passed_to_other_functions.md)).
+Usually, a function has a name, unless it is passed to another function as a parameter, in which case the receiving function assigns a name to it ([see here](functions_passed_to_other_functions.md)).
 We can call functions using their names whenever we need their functionality.

 ## [Syntax](#syntax)